 Whether a child is experiencing trauma, grief and loss, major life changes, mental health or developmental difficulties, or emotional and behavioural struggles, play therapy provides a gentle, developmentally and emotionally attuned way to support their growth, wellbeing, and resilience.

-Play therapy nurtures the foundations that children need for healthy development and wellbeing by:
+Play therapy supports the foundations of healthy development and wellbeing by:

 The play therapy process involves being fully immersed in your child's world, to learn what it is like to be them.
 This builds understanding of their inner experiences, emotional and bodily regulation, and relational patterns, allowing therapy to support their unique needs.